reiver/golang-backend-training/README.md

 **And do all the sections in the order that they appear in this guide.**

+A particular section can depend on the knowledge gained in previous sections.
+You need to

 The point of you going through this guide is that **you show your work to someone more experienced with the Go programming language, so that they can give you feedback, tips, etc, so you can learn Go faster**.

 ## TABLE OF CONTENTS